Categories

 Related: How to borrow up to 5.5 times your salary as a first time buyer

-Stamp Duty tax is only applicable to the chargeable consideration of your property purchase, and any removable fixtures are exempt from this category.
+Stamp Duty tax only applies to the chargeable consideration of your property purchase, and any removable fixtures are exempt from this category.

 This includes:

-However, this doesn’t include fixed furnishing and fixtures like kitchen and bathroom fittings or built-in wardrobes, as these are classed as being attached to the property.
+However, this doesn’t include fixed furnishings and fixtures like kitchen and bathroom fittings or built-in wardrobes, as these are classified as being attached to the property.

 You can calculate the accumulated value of anything outside the chargeable consideration and deduct this from your purchase price and, therefore, the amount you pay Stamp Duty tax on.